Science

 “The important thing is to never stop questioning.”- Albert Einstein

-Our ambitious Science Curriculum engages, challenges and encourages children to be inquisitive and clearly sets out the knowledge, skills and vocabulary that pupils gain at each stage of their learning journey.
+Our ambitious science curriculum has been carefully designed, reviewed and refined using the latest Ofsted Research Review for Science 2022.
+Our curriculum engages, challenges and encourages children to be inquisitive and clearly sets out the knowledge, skills and vocabulary that pupils gain at each stage of their learning journey.
 Our Knowledge Organisers provide clear end points that the curriculum is building towards and carefully sequenced lessons that ensure that pupils progress well over time.

 We have high academic ambition for all of our pupils and we adapt this curriculum accordingly to meet the needs of all our children.